nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 Here is a brief overview on how this document is arranged.
-The first section brings you through the different panels you will see in our application.
-After getting familiar with that, we will share some general system commands you can use at any point in time.
-In the third section, we will bring you through the features we have implemented for staff.
-Following which, you will be introduced to the features for managing applicant records.
-Finally, you will learn about features that work for both applicants and staff.
+The first section brings you through the [different panels](#31-eva-gui) you will see in our application.
+After getting familiar with that, we will share some [general system commands](#32-system-commands) you can use at any point in time.
+In the third section, we will bring you through the [features we have implemented for staff](#33-staff-commands).
+Following which, you will be introduced to the [features for managing applicant records](#34-applicant-commands).
+Finally, you will learn about [how to add and delete comments to applicants and staff](#35-comment-commands) and [our very own unique script engine](#35-script-engine).
 By then, you will definitely become a master in using Eva!
 So let's get started!

 ### 3.1.
 Eva GUI